-It’s the Samsung TU7100 vs Hisense A7500 debate we’re dealing with today at T3 – two very similarly priced budget TVs that make it on to our best TVs for under £500 guide.
-When there’s so little to separate them on cost, you need to know what’s what and that’s where we come in.
+Here's the Samsung TU7100 vs Hisense A7500 debate – a head to head of two very similarly priced budget TVs that have at one time been contenders for T3's best TVs for under £500 guide.
+When there’s so little to separate them on cost, what separates these two sets and which is best?

 Hisense might be the brand you’re less familiar with here, but they’ve got a great track record of making budget TVs – you’ll actually find two of their models on the budget list we just mentioned.
 Samsung’s track record here is obviously well known, and positive; you’ll also find more budget Samsung TVs on our best TVs under £1000 guide.

 If you want an even more comprehensive look at these two, you can check out our Samsung TU7000/TU7100 review and Hisense A7500 review.

 It’s worth saying upfront on the Samsung TU7100 vs Hisense A7500 price comparison that there are regional differences for these TVs: the Samsung TU7100 is available in the UK but not the US, but the Samsung TU7000 is an almost identical equivalent; on the Hisense A7500, there isn’t really a direct equivalent for the US market in the same way.

 Let’s get down to those prices then.
 The TU7000/7100 starts at $329/£379 for a 43-inch model, rising through to $849/£799 for the 75-inch model.
 The 50-inch TU700/7100 is available for $399/£429 – which is worth mentioning because it’s as big as the Hisense goes in the UK.